Disclosure: This post contains affiliate links see our disclosure policy for more information.

 Do the same thing with any insurances you have too to get the best deal possible.

-If you are stuck in a contract then make a note of end date and be sure to revisit a comparison site before you renew.
+If you are stuck in a contract then make a note of end date and be sure to revisit a comparison site in plenty of time before you renew.

 Organise Your Paperwork